Amaan630/5100/README.md

 # Social media Topic modeling and Hashtag generation using LDA

-This project is designed to analyze tweets by extracting topics and performing sentiment analysis using Latent Dirichlet Allocation (LDA).
-The workflow includes tweet extraction, data preprocessing, model training, testing, and several post-processing analyses such as hate speech detection, hashtag generation, and topic-based sentiment analysis.
+This project aims to analyze a collection of tweets to uncover underlying topics, trends, and sentiments.
+Social media platforms like Twitter contain vast amounts of unstructured text data that can provide valuable insights into public opinion, trending topics, and sentiment distribution.
+We employ the Latent Dirichlet Allocation (LDA) model to extract latent topics within tweets, followed by various post-processing analyses to provide a comprehensive view of the data.
+This pipeline allows us to transform raw tweets into actionable insights through structured data analysis and visualization.

 ## Problem Statement